top of page

 LAND TRANSFER TAX REBATES FOR FIRST-TIME HOME BUYERS – SAVE ON CLOSING COSTS

-• Be a residential property, and
+• be a residential property

-• Have a purchase price of $835,000 or less.
+• have a fair market value of $835,000 or less

 • Facebook